 - 1 (15 oz) can black beans, rinsed and drained (can use up to 3 cans)

 - In a large bowl, combine the oil, lime juice, cumin, and coriander.
 Stir in green onions, bell peppers, cilantro, corn, and black beans.
-Add the cooled quiona, and combine thoroughly.
+Add the cooled quinoa, and combine thoroughly.
 Refrigerate until ready to use.